-Example: -
+- Example: -

-When asked "Where do you see room for improvement in Checkmarx?" a Cyber Security Analyst answered:
+When asked "Where do you see room for improvement in Zabbix?"
+Faustine Chisasa, an Engineering Supervisor, answered:

-"It would be really helpful if the level of confidence was included, with respect to identified issues.
-Some competitors have this feature, and it helps a lot to concentrate on the real findings."
+"Although Zabbix is great, the documentation is a bit lacking.
+The documentation gets a bit messy between versions and is not too detailed, which is a bit painful for first-timers, especially when they run into issues."
 Some users may be happy to give feedback, but can't because of their own corporate compliance policies.
-As previously mentioned, in the cybersecurity space, this is a common challenge due to concerns about potentially compromising the integrity of their protection.
 One way around this is to allow users to give reviews that either include their full details or are anonymous.
 By giving users this choice you will collect a wider range of user feedback and review materials.